adambala/homemade-unix-commands/README.md

 - `tail` accepts *multiple* files as an argument;
 - `-n` option displays `n` last lines (`n = 10` by default);
 - `+n` option displays file the `n`-th line.

+## Contributing
+This repository is open for contribution.
+So feel free to open an issue and make pull requests.